hughrun/CommunityTweets/README.md

 See **packages**

-Don't forget to add a /public/fonts and /public/images directory for your images and fonts (no included here for copyright reasons).
+Don't forget to add a /public/fonts and /public/images directory for your images and fonts (not included here for copyright reasons).

 ## Demo

 At [@ausGLAMBlogs](https://twitter.com/ausglamblogs) and [glamblogs.newcardigan.org](https://glamblogs.newcardigan.org)

+## TODOs

+* change front page design so it's a grid of 6 - three big circles and then the existing three icons
+* fix CSS for better mobile/responsive
+* mark on listing whether good feed or failing
+* check feed works before approval
+* process to add all previous articles and tags on approval
+* refactor for Meteor 1.3 NPM integration